changkun/fyne-proposals/race.md

 ### Why not just use sync.Mutex and lock every property?

-Adding mutex to widgets in order to fix the internal data races.
+Adding mutex to widgets is possible to fix the internal data races.
 However, as we elaborated in the background section, this attempt cannot resolve the data race on the user side.

 ### Why not just use atomics as much as possible?
 Why not just getter/setter for every property?